Spain–United States relations: Franco and the Cold War

 In the context of the Arab–Israeli conflict, Spain played the role of mediator between the Arab countries (such as the Nasser's United Arab Republic) and the United States.
 The Spanish diplomacy, led by Fernando María Castiella, showed disregard for what Spain regarded as the unconditional US support to the State of Israel and for the American attempt to sow discord among the Arab nations.

 Between 1969 and 1977, the period comprising the mandates of Henry Kissinger as National Security advisor and as Secretary of State of the US during the Nixon and Ford administrations, the US foreign policy towards Spain was driven by the American need to guarantee access to the military bases on Spanish soil.
 Military facilities of the United States in Spain built during the Franco era include Naval Station Rota and Morón Air Base, and an important facility existed at Torrejón de Ardoz.
-Torrejón passed under Spanish control in 1988.
-Rota has been in use since the 1950s.
-Crucial to Cold War strategy, the base did have nuclear weapons stationed on it for some time, and at its peak size, in the early 1980s, was home to 16,000 sailors and their families.
-The presence of these bases in Spain was much unpopular among the Spanish people (according to a 1976 poll by Louis Harris International, only 1 out of 10 Spaniards supported the American presence in the country); there were occasional protests against them, including a demonstration during President Ronald Reagan's 1985 visit to Spain.
+Torrejón passed under Spanish control in 1988; Rota has been in use since the 1950s.
+Crucial to Cold War strategy, the base did have nuclear weapons stationed on it for some time, and at its peak size in the early 1980s was home to 16,000 sailors and their families.
+The presence of these bases in Spain was very unpopular among the Spanish people (according to a 1976 poll by Louis Harris International, only 1 out of 10 Spaniards supported the American presence in the country); there were occasional protests against them, including a demonstration during President Ronald Reagan's 1985 visit to Spain.

-During the agony of the Franco dictatorship and later Transition, Kissinger, related to the realist school, would support the notion of an orderly regime change for Spain, thus not risking access to the bases as well as facilitating the full incorporation of Spain to the Western sphere, putting nearly all the eggs on the basket of Juan Carlos I.
+During the agony of the Francoist dictatorship and later Transition, Kissinger, related to the realist school, would support the notion of an orderly regime change for Spain, thus preserving access to the military bases as well as facilitating the full incorporation of Spain to the Western sphere, putting nearly all the eggs in the basket of Juan Carlos I.

-President Richard Nixon toasted Franco and after Franco's 1975 death, stated: "General Franco was a loyal friend and ally of the United States."
+President Richard Nixon toasted Franco and after Franco's death in 1975, stated that "General Franco was a loyal friend and ally of the United States."